Modern Careers Micro Credentialing

 We’ve had hundreds of years of institutions (employers and universities) training individuals in society to expect a certain pattern in learning (i.e. classroom based and linear) and careers (i.e. determined by the company or industry).

 Many individuals have been passengers in their careers up to this point, and now we’re saying they need to take the drivers seat.
 Some people consciously say they want to do it, but the proof is in the pudding when we analyse the actual behaviours – the drop out rate for paid e-learning is still over 97%.
+This highlights a structural gap between learning design and human behaviour.
+Individuals are expected to self-direct development in increasingly complex environments, without the support structures that previously enabled follow-through.

 It takes a really dedicated person to see through a learning goal when they’re running solo – so the industry still has work to do in building in social elements like accountability partners and coaching to get the outcomes.